I'm Mia, a German who loves going on virtual journeys through the world's cuisines.

 Which is not offered in gluten free versions.
 At least not in Germany.

-There's no place like Starbucks close to my small village at the Dutch border either, so visiting a café has its limits: Black coffee.
+There's no place like Starbucks close to my small village at the Dutch border either, so visiting a café has its limits: Black coffee or cappuccino.

 Sure, I could have waffles with hot cherries instead of cake, as my dear old mother-in-law suggests, not quite getting the concept of "gluten"...
 It still ends with me saying: "Naa, don't worry, I'm not hungry anyway.
 Black coffee is great, I'm perfectly happy, really."

 That's true, I'm perfectly happy with black coffee.
 I'm even perfectly happy with plain water.
 Life would be miserable, if happiness depended on cake.

 BUT you still can increase happiness, can't you?

 To increase happiness in the gluten free world, I decided to create a blog with gluten, guilt and optionally cow's milk free desserts and coffee drinks.

 I'm neither vegan, nor vegetarian, raw, paleo or anything.
 On my way to figure out the perfect diet for myself, I found that no single diet perfectly matched my needings.
 So, with a lot of trial and error, I made a patchwork quilt of diets to suit my body's requirements, and the only thing which I have mostly banned from my menu, apart from gluten, is processed food and refined sugar.
 I'm making nearly everything I eat from scratch, and I love doing that!
 It's so much fun.